jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - [`getWorkforcemanagementSchedulingjob`](#getworkforcemanagementschedulingjob) - Get status of the scheduling job
 - [`getWorkforcemanagementShifttrades`](#getworkforcemanagementshifttrades) - Gets all of my shift trades
 - [`getWorkforcemanagementShrinkageJob`](#getworkforcemanagementshrinkagejob) - Request to fetch the status of the historical shrinkage query
+- [`getWorkforcemanagementTeamAdherence`](#getworkforcemanagementteamadherence) - Get a list of user schedule adherence records for the requested team
 - [`getWorkforcemanagementTimeoffbalanceJob`](#getworkforcemanagementtimeoffbalancejob) - Query the results of time off types job
 - [`getWorkforcemanagementTimeoffrequest`](#getworkforcemanagementtimeoffrequest) - Get a time off request for the current user
 - [`getWorkforcemanagementTimeoffrequests`](#getworkforcemanagementtimeoffrequests) - Get a list of time off requests for the current user